-Compliance Inspections
+Compliance inspections

 The intent of Building and Energy's compliance inspections is to monitor the work and conduct of individual registered building and building surveying contractors and to determine whether all the requirements for registration are being met.
-Each year Building and Energy may select a number of builders and/or building surveyors to audit and these can be chosen on a random and targeted basis.
+Each year, Building and Energy may select a number of builders and/or building surveyors to audit and these can be chosen on a random and targeted basis.
 Where previous inspections into regulatory compliance has delivered confidence that compliance rates are high, further regulatory audits may not be prioritised in any given year.
-In 2021-22 Building and Energy has decided to focus its efforts on builders' technical compliance.
+In 2021-22, Building and Energy decided to focus its efforts on builders' technical compliance.
 Building and building surveying contractors selected for a compliance inspection will be provided reasonable notice of an impending audit.
 They will be afforded every opportunity to engage with Building and Energy staff during inspections and any subsequent discussions.

-Building Contractors - Technical inspections of building work residential buildings1 Contractors and
+Building Contractors - Technical inspections of building work

-Class 1a
+Class 1a residential buildings2

-Contractors and associated residential building work Buildings are selected at random from the full list of building work being undertaken by the building contractor at the time of the audit.
-In 2022-23 the focus of technical inspections will be:
+Contractors and associated residential building work

+Buildings are selected at random from the full list of building work being undertaken by the building contractor at the time of the audit